DarsDars

 Under the UK GDPR you have the right to access, correct, port, and erase your personal information, to object to or restrict its processing, and to withdraw consent where we rely on it.
 You can exercise most of these from inside the app:

-• Delete your account — in the app, go to Profile → Delete account.
-This permanently erases your profile, study history, notes, decks, AI conversations, and any marketplace listings you've published.
+• Delete your account — in the app, go to Profile → Delete account, or do it on the web at darsapp.com/delete-account.
+This permanently erases your profile, study history, notes, decks, AI conversations, lesson recordings and transcripts, uploads, and any resources listings you've published.

 • Get a copy of your data — email us at support@darsapp.com and we'll send an export within 30 days.